Mona9955/G-SFormer/README.md

-# Source code for "LEARNING STRUCTURE-DYNAMICS-AWARE REPRESENTATIONS FOR EFFICIENT AND ROBUST 3D POSE ESTIMATION"
+# Source code for "Learning Structure-Dynamics-Aware Representations for Efficient and Robust 3D Pose Estimation"

 We have uploaded the training and testing code of G-SFormer-L in the ICLR2025 submission "LEARNING STRUCTURE-DYNAMICS-AWARE REPRESENTATIONS FOR EFFICIENT AND ROBUST 3D POSE ESTIMATION".